How Dark Sector Equations of State Govern Interaction Signatures: Conclusion

 Despite these advances, our analysis has several limitations.
 Notably, we have not explored scenarios where $w_{\rm de}$ and $w_{\rm dm}$ are simultaneously freed, nor have we considered the time-evolving EoS.
 These choices are primarily due to the limited constraining power of current late-universe datasets, which would yield uninformatively large uncertainties if applied to such extended parameter spaces.
 Moving forward, we plan to pursue several promising avenues.
 First, we will investigate the inclusion of CMB data, which could help break degeneracies through its complementary sensitivity to early-universe physics and thereby impose tighter constraints on the interplay between interactions and the properties of dark matter and dark energy.
 While promising, this approach requires careful consideration of the potential tensions between CMB and late-time observations regarding the interaction direction, as presented in Ref.~\cite{Li:2024qso}.
-Second, we will examine how synergies of emerging late-universe probes \cite{Wu:2022dgy}, such as 21 cm intensity mapping, fast radio bursts, gravitational wave standard siren, and strong gravitational lensing, can improve constraints on these more complex interacting scenarios.
+Second, we will examine how synergies of emerging late-universe probes \cite{Wu:2022dgy,Wu:2022jkf} can improve constraints on these more complex interacting scenarios.